Speaker | Time | Text |

 |

-From what I've seen, it seems to be a genuine genetic change. | |
+Well, from what I've seen, it seems to be a genuine genetic change. | |

-It's not, I'm not talking surgical alteration either. | ||
+I'm not talking surgical alteration either. | ||

 Because who in their right mind would have, for instance, the muscles in their calves reduced? | ||

-And how would you narrow someone's hand without cutting away so much musculature that you couldn't close your hands? | ||
+And how would you narrow someone's hand without cutting away so much musculature that you couldn't close your hand? | ||

-That's a very good point, caller. | ||
+That's a very good point, Caller. | ||

 Very good point. | ||

-And doctor, we've got you back now. | ||
+And, Doctor, we've got you back now. | ||

-I still have this caller, same caller on the line. | ||
+I saw this caller, the same caller on the line. | ||

 Okay. | ||

-And he's, again, he's saying he's noticing all of these changes in women. | ||
+And he's, again, he's saying that he's noticing all of these changes in women. | ||

 Do you concur with any of that at all? | ||

-Thank you, caller. | ||
+Thank you, Caller. | ||

 No, I'm afraid I don't. | ||

-I was saying before the gremlins got to the works of the phone company here, I don't know what you make of that, because I watch women just as much as anyone else, I suppose, and I haven't noticed except perhaps if he's sitting around watching the shapes of actresses and models, which could possibly be changing to the fashion of some sort. | ||
+I was saying before the gremlins got into the works of the phone company here, I don't know what you make of that because I watch women just as much as anyone else, I suppose. | ||

-Line 2, good evening, you're on the air with Dr. Swords, who's in Michigan. | ||
+You're on the air with Dr. Swords, who's in Michigan. | ||

-Sorry? | ||
+Dart? | ||

 unidentified